Paul Salata: Biography

-In later years, Salata became known for creating the Mr. Irrelevant Award in the NFL Draft, awarded annually to the last overall pick in the year's draft.
+In later years, Salata became known for his creation in 1976 of the Mr. Irrelevant Award, awarded annually to the last overall pick in the year's NFL draft.
 After retiring from football, he joined his family's Southern California construction business.
 He has also acted in a number of Hollywood movies.
 He played Tony Minelli in Angels in the Outfield (1951) and appeared, uncredited, in the 1953 film Stalag 17 as a prisoner.

 Salata died on October 16, 2021, one day before his 95th birthday.
-He was buried at Pacific View Memorial Park.
+He is buried at Pacific View Memorial Park.